 • Ensure guests safely embark and disembark vessel.

-•Pay attention to sail trim.
+• Take active role in sailing vessel including raising, trimming, flaking sails, taking helm etc. Pay attention to sail trim.
 Demonstrate awareness of what's happening both on boat and vessels nearby.

 *Put boat to bed after sailing.